EricaLinaG/Emacsn/README.md

   - `make status`
   - `make show-profiles`

+Their definitions can be seen with show-<name>
+  - `make show-<config-name>`

 #### Adding new boot profile entries

+It is very easy to add new entries which point at other installations, although I'm not sure why you would.

     - make insert-profile name=foo profile=stable
     - make insert-server-profile name=foo-server profile=stable

-It is very easy to add new entriest which point at other installations, although I'm not sure why you would.

-#### See it all your way

-The current profile choices can be seen with either of these.
-  - `M-x describe-variable chemacs-profiles`
-  - `cat .emacs-profiles.el`
-  - `cat ~/.emacs-profiles.el`
-  - `make show-profiles`

-Current installations can be seen with this.
-  - `ls -dfF Emacsn/* | grep '/$'` | grep -v dot-backups
-  - `make show-installs`

-The current default profile can be seen with this.
-    `grep '^default-profile-name' configurations.mk`

-Possible installations are known by make.
-    `make print-optional-configs`
-  - `make show-<config-name>`

-Their definitions can be seen with show-<name>
-  - `make show-space`
-  -

-#### Our possible Emacs boot choices
+#### Emacs boot choices

 See the commands above for your current reality.

+Each installation automatically has 2 profiles.
+One to run straight emacs the other to run it as a server.
+Its server socket name will be the same name as the configuration.

 _Note: additional profile entries fall under the installed profile they reference._